-Kids on the Street is an exploration of the informal networks of economic and social support that enabled street kids to survive in tenderloin districts across the United States, and in San Francisco’ Tenderloin in particular, over the last century.
-I combine archival, ethnographic, and oral history research to explore the social trauma inflicted on street youth and the ways they have worked, collectively and creatively, to reframe and reinterpret those brutal realities, focusing on four survival practices: 1) kinship networks my informants call “street families,” which resemble the moral economies common among people with severely limited resources; 2) syncretic religious formations I call “street churches,” often based on a streetwise, gothic Catholicism bent toward the redemptive power of abjection; 3) performative storytelling, narrative strategies that enabled youth to secure employment in the district’s vice and bar economies and, at times, to reinterpret the abuse from which they were running; and 4) migratory circuits, often following seasonal and festival patterns, that connected tenderloin districts across the country and increased served as a web of familiar places, kin, and economic support.
+Kids on the Street explores the informal support networks that enabled street kids to survive in tenderloin districts across the United States, and in San Francisco’ Tenderloin in particular, over the last century.
+I combine archival, ethnographic, and oral history research to explore the social trauma inflicted on street youth and the ways they have worked, collectively and creatively, to reframe and reinterpret those brutal realities.
+I focus on:1) kinship networks my informants call “street families,” which resemble the moral economies common among people with severely limited resources; 2) syncretic religious formations I call “street churches,” often based on a streetwise, gothic Catholicism bent toward the redemptive power of abjection; 3) performative storytelling, narrative strategies that enabled youth to secure employment in the district’s vice and bar economies and, at times, to reinterpret the abuse from which they were running; and 4) migratory circuits, often following seasonal and festival patterns, that connected tenderloin districts across the country and increased served as a web of familiar places, kin, and economic support.
 The kids developed a performative economy: a shared repertoire of creative strategies for managing the affective and economic impacts of abandonment and developing from them particular structures of power and kinship.

 In the late 1950s and 1960s, street youth staged a multitude of food riots, sit-ins, and pickets in downtown vice districts across the United States.
 We cannot appreciate the rage that sparked these rebellions without understanding the moral values and economic norms shared by those who took collective action: the self-defined “kids on the street” who migrated from central city tenderloin to tenderloin, connecting far-flung districts through migratory circuits.
 Sustaining themselves through sex work and other criminalized economies, street kids created in downtown districts a distinct counterpublic with its own rituals for renaming new members, conventions for collective housing, and networks for pooling resources to increase the chances of mutual survival.
 If we can understand the anger that prompted street kids to rebel, we can grasp what I call their performative economy: the reciprocities, obligations, and moral norms shared by the kids on the street and the ways they were materialized and transmitted intergenerationally via performance, broadly defined to include religious ritual, storytelling, kinship terms, and gesture.